ChrisTVH/flatpak-sublime/README.md

 You can package it with **builder.sh** or from **setup.sh** without any problems.
 This is useful if you want to have specific Sublime builds.

-The scripts are all in Spanish except for the commented lines in the code.
-I was too lazy to put it in English, but if anyone complains, I might add multilingual support.

 Remember that if the path where the icons are stored in the Icon/ folder or where the application is stored in the opt/ folder differs from the current one, this script will not work.

-This was tested on: Sublime Text Build 4200 and Sublime Merge Build 2112.